State Reform School for Boys

+The dawn of juvenile reform: a national and Massachusetts context

 The reform movement for juveniles began in the United States in 1824 with the founding of the House of Refuge in New York City.
 In 1826, the Philadelphia House of Refuge was built, and in 1827 the House of Reformation for juvenile offenders in Boston was established.
 These early attempts at reforming child criminals were spawned from work previously done in England and of the Society for the Improvement of Prison Discipline and for the Reformation of Juvenile Offenders (1815).
 In New York, the Society for the Prevention of Pauperism was established in (1818) later reorganized as The Society for the Reformation of Juvenile Delinquents (1823).

-These organizations were founded on the principals that children under the age of 17, convicted of a crime punishable by imprisonment, should not be put in jail among older hardened criminals.
-They should be reformed of their criminal ways by moral, religious, academic and vocational education in a setting more resembling a home environment than a prison environment.

-Massachusetts vision 1846–47

-Early in 1846, a petition from magistrates and citizens of the Commonwealth was brought before the General Court asking for the creation of a state institution for the reformation of juvenile offenders.
-A committee was appointed to consider the matter and on February 20, 1846, a circular was issued containing 9 questions regarding the formation of a reform school.
-The answers received from the citizens convinced the committee of the need for such an institution.
-April 16, 1846, the governor was authorized to appoint 3 commissioners to purchase land, erect a building and establish a system of governance for the first public institution of its kind.

-Theodore Lyman ll, former governor of Boston, answered the committees circular.
-Mr. Lyman was particularly interested in the subject of a State Reform School, having been president of the board of managers of the Farm School at Thompson's Island.
-Mr. Lyman donated $30,000 for the purposes of purchasing land and erecting a building for the purpose.
-Later in his will, he would donate an additional $20,000.
+In the mid-19th century, Massachusetts faced significant social challenges that highlighted the urgent need for a new approach to juvenile justice.
+With a population denser than any of her sister states, and a burgeoning metropolis alongside numerous teeming cities and villages, the Commonwealth wrestled with the "poisonous seeds of vice" that often germinated in crowded urban centers.
+The influx of foreigners, bringing diverse habits and associations, further complicated the social landscape.
+Adding to this was the pervasive issue of intemperance, recognized as the "great mother of poverty, and vice, and crime," spreading its lures on every side.
+It became increasingly clear that Massachusetts could no longer remain true to herself, to the spirit of the age, or to the cause of humanity, if she continued to overlook means of counteracting these detrimental influences.